-Host coaching is a critical element to the success of your business: the more you inspire and work with your host, the better the results at your parties will be.
+Host coaching is a critical element to the success of your business: the more engage your host, the better the results at your parties will be.

-When I was new to direct sales, I deliberately focused on improving my own host coaching and I noticed a massive increase in my sales, bookings, and recruiting – it all flows from this important first step.
+When I was new to direct sales, I deliberately focused on improving my own host coaching and I noticed a massive increase in attendance which led to higher sales, bookings, and recruiting leads.

-When you do hostess coaching well, you’ll also notice fewer cancellations.
+When you do hostess coaching well, you’ll also notice fewer cancellations and no-shows.